By Kyle J. Norton, Master of Nutrition

 C-peptide is a substance involved proinsulin molecule produced by the beta cells in the pancreas.

-The collective findings may provide a footage of using beet juice as a functional food in ameliorated risk of insulin resistance and prevented early onset of diabetes.
+The collective findings may provide a footage of using beet juice as a functional food in ameliorated risk of insulin resistance and prevented early onset of type 2 diabetes.

 Natural Medicine for Fatty Liver And Obesity Reversal - The Revolutionary Findings To Achieve Optimal Health And Loose Weight